lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 012.md

 He talks... a lot...
 His name is [[Rolk]]

 His brother helped him escape.
 He was kidnapped by a tribe called [[Dusk Dusk]], one of the 3 tribes currently in a contest.
 A contest about who can capture the most prisoners.
-I
+It's supposedly still going for a few days.

 # Loot: